Advantages and Disadvantages of using a Trade Finance Facility

 The risk of doing business is that you will not get what you pay for.

-When you use a reputable trade finance facility, all stakeholders will be reviewed before money is transferred.
+When you use a reputable trade facility, all stakeholders will be reviewed before money is transferred.
 This reduces the risk of ‘dodgy’ operators going back on their agreements.

 Lenders will review overseas and domestic suppliers as part of their process.
 Arranging trade finance can boost your peace of mind.